agster27/unpackerr.github.io/README.md

 ## Build

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory and can be served using apache or nginx, etc.

 ```console
 yarn build